 - Stack a variety of discounts for multiple cars, autopay or homeownership

 Mechanical breakdown coverage, or car repair insurance, covers the costs of breakdown unrelated to an accident — like the ones that seem to pop up as soon as your warranty runs out.
 It’s available for new and leased vehicles with low mileage and is often renewable until your car reaches a certain age or number of miles.

 Breakdown insurance covers all parts and systems on your vehicle, not just the specific list of items covered by most manufacturer warranties.

 Mechanical breakdown coverage works similarly to a standard car insurance policy.
-You’ll purchase coverage, file a claim, pay a deductible, then either get reimbursed for money you’ve spent on repairs or have the repair paid for directly.
+You’ll purchase coverage, file a claim, pay a deductible, and get reimbursed for the money you’ve spent on repairs or have the repair paid for directly.